Aatank

 Aatank (English: Terror) is a 1996 Indian action thriller film written by Sachin Bhowmick and directed by Prem Lalwani and Desh Mukherjee.
 The film stars Dharmendra, Hema Malini, Vinod Mehra, Ravi Kishen in the lead roles.
 The film began principal photography in the mid-1980s and was delayed for several years before being released in 1996.
-A sub-plot with a killer shark may have been inspired by the Hollywood film Jaws.
+A sub-plot with a killer shark may have been inspired by the 1975 American film Jaws.

 Plot

 Jesu and Peter are childhood friends who live in a coastal village in India and depend on fishing as their livelihood.
 The community is oppressed by a powerful gangster named Alphonso.
 Jesu is an orphan, while Peter is brought up by his aunt and uncle, after the death of his mother.
 The community is all thrilled when Phillip finds black pearls off the coast.

 But then so does Alphonso, who asks his divers to get all the pearls, thus disturbing the ocean.
 Peter meets with Suzy D'Silva and they fall in love with each other and get married.
 While enjoying a quiet swim on the seashore, Suzy disappears.
 A search is carried out, and several human body parts are recovered.
 With shock and horror, this community finds that a gigantic man-eating shark is threatening their livelihood.